atinfinity/jetson_opengl_docker/README.md

 # jetson_opengl_docker

 ## Introduction
-This is a Dockerfile launch OpenGL application on NVIDIA Jetson devices.
+This is a Dockerfile to launch OpenGL application on NVIDIA Jetson devices.

 ## Requirements
 * Docker